Inkshriek/whistle/README.md

 <br>
 <img src="https://media.giphy.com/media/x2zPjltFeSCgbdiD8Z/giphy.gif">

-This is presently very early in development, so presently
+This is presently very early in development, so there isn't much to show just yet.
+We are prioritizing functionality for now, so look out for that!